 At the same time, remote patient monitoring (RPM) programs are helping patients recover from surgery at home, reducing hospital admissions and cutting down emergency room visits.

-Google searches for "social determinants of health" have been rising over time.
+Google searches for "social determinants of health" are up and down.

 Social Determinants of Health, or SDOH, describe how non-medical factors influence people's health.